 Back to Search

 Just after the next footbridge a track goes right towards Red Moss.
-On the L is a lined path up to Valleyfield but our track continues across footbridge.
+On the left is a lined path up to Valleyfield, but our track continues across the footbridge.
 There are flights of steps on the right giving access to playpark and houses on Campsieview Road.
 There is now a stretch of tarmac through a slip through gate, under a road bridge to platforms where Milton of Campsie station used to be.

 Ignore path to play area on right and a loop of river on the left, but keep straight on.
 There is an access on right up to another old railway line (Kelvin Valley Railway) which leads to Birdston Road, but we continue through the former railway bridge, past some seats following the Glazert all the way.
 Near the River Kelvin's confluence with the Glazert Water it is crossed by a footbridge.
 The path continues then down a few steps to a piece of stone piles which would originally be a bridge carrying the railway over the A803 in Kirkintilloch.

 Another section of the Strathkelvin Railway Path can be picked up further south in Kirkintilloch.
 The route restarts opposite Gallowhill Road's junction with the Lenzie/Kirkintilloch Road (B757).
 Although it is signposted to Moodiesburn, the Strathkelvin Railway Path can actually be followed all the way to Avenuehead Road at NS701697.

 The Strathkelvin Railway Path is used in part by Scotland's newest long-distance route - officially launched in April 2014, the John Muir Way runs from Helensburgh to Dunbar.
 Weaving its way through lowland Scotland, this 215km trail also takes in parts of the Stoneymollan Road, the Gowk Stane Road, the Forth & Clyde Canal, the Antonine Wall and the Union Canal.
 Additionally, this former railway forms a large part of the Thomas Muir Heritage Trail which runs from Clachan of Campsie to Bishopbriggs.

 OS Landranger 64 (Glasgow, Motherwell & Airdrie)